MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 HTTPS, and receiving an HTTPSSVC record is intended to be similar to receiving that field value over HTTPS.
 However, there are some differences in the intended client and server behavior.

+Unlike Alt-Svc, the ALPN value in a SVCB record is not guaranteed to match the ALPN value negotiated in the TLS handshake.

 ### Untrusted channel